 First, the impetus for this article is a piece, published in the LA Progressive, by Maria Armoudian entitled, “Young Turks and Dead Armenians.”
 In it Dr. Armoudian, who is of Armenian decent, says that we should “not rub salt into our collective wounds by touting or elevating the names of murderous regimes like ‘The Young Turks.’”

 As an African-American who is the direct descendant of enslaved Americans whose forced labor built this country – a country that still honors and holds in high esteem the men who enslaved my ancestors – I understand Maria’s proposition.
-I understand the power of words to harm or to heal.
+I understand the power of words.

 The LA Progressive joined a host of other publications in banning the use of the I-word.
 Race Forward launched the “Drop the I-Word” campaign to eliminate the use of the word “illegal” when referring to undocumented immigrants because its use is dehumanizing, politically loaded, and technically inaccurate.
 Their paper, “Historical Background and Legal Implications of the Term “illegal”, offers a more complete explanation.

-We applauded The Guardian for incorporating a rule in its journalistic stylebook that bans the use of the term “black-on-black” when describing crime or violence within the black community.
-Understanding that the perpetrators of crime usually commit crimes within their own communities, singling out blacks serves to further stigmatize them.
-Even though the vast majority of crimes committed against white people are by other white people, you never hear one word about “white-on-white” crime.
+We applauded The Guardian for incorporating a rule in its journalistic stylebook that bans the use of the term “black-on-black crime”.
+Understanding that generally speaking, perpetrators of most crimes irrespective of their race, usually commit crime within their own communities- The Guardian and other publications including the LA Progressive believe that using the term “black-on-black crime” serves to further stigmatize the black community.
+Even though the vast majority of all crimes committed against white people are by other white people, who among us has heard it described as “white-on-white” crime?
+The same is true of crimes committed within the Latino, Asian American, or Native American communities.

 We agree with over 100 professional organizations that have published resolutions or adopted policies around the use of Native American names or symbols by non-native sports teams.
 We believe that this practice is a harmful form of ethnic stereotyping that promotes misunderstanding and prejudice, which contributes to other problems faced by Native Americans.